vika-v-v/website-change-monitor/README.md

 4. **Run the Script**: Execute the script to test its functionality.
 5. The encryption will not be used and you will see the content in content_file.txt, which will be compared later, so be carefull if you push it to public repository.
 6. **Adapt to Your Needs**: Modify the script according to the documentation provided below.

+### [if your email is not listed among available providers] Step 10: add your email provider
+1. Add a new email provider to SMTP_PROVIDERS constant at script.py (line 35); use the same structure as other providers.
+2. In the method get_smtp_settings, add your email to available providers by adding your provider to the if-else-structure in lines 121-128.
+3. Feel free to merge and push your changes to this repository!

 ---